CCI Acquires Majority Stake in UK Battery Storage Company L48 Energy BESS Ltd

 Advertising

-CCI Acquires Majority Stake in UK Battery Storage Company L48 Energy BESS Ltd. investorsobserver.com
+CCI Acquires Majority Stake in UK Battery Storage Company L48 Energy BESS Ltd. InvestorsObserver

 Titan gets CCI nod for additional stake purchase in CaratLane - Times of India IndiaTimes